 The Ellen Meloy Fund for Desert Writers grants one $5,000 award in the spring of each year.
-Only literary or creative nonfiction proposals will be considered.
+Only proposals for literary or creative nonfiction book projects will be considered.
 No fiction or poetry proposals will be reviewed.

 The Fund supports writing that combines an engaging individual voice, literary sensibility, imagination and intellectual rigor to bring new perspectives and deeper meaning to the body of desert literature.
 All applications will be reviewed through a peer-panel process.